+Role

-Role / Responsibilities and Authorities Delivers environmental induction and training and ensures a aware of environmental responsibilities under legislation and II staff are the contract Ensures that environmental records and files are collected a maintained Ind Conducts regular compliance checking as required by this S EMP Ensures that non-conformances and environmental incident recorded and written reports are provided to the Senior Envir Manager for submission to the Client's Representative and I Manager within 24 hours.
-Liaises with the required stakehold confirm the nature of the corrective action required and com timeframe within which corrective actions must occur s are ronmental Environmental ders to ply with the Ensures environmental controls, materials and equipment a re maintained Maintains an ongoing relationship with the Environmental Re by participating in site inspections and maintaining open cor regarding on-site activities and environmental activities. epresentative nmunication Environmental Reports to the Senior Environmental Advisor Advisor Undertake site inspections to ensure compliance with the SE environmental impacts are minimised EMP and Inspection of environmental controls and implementation of management measures mitigation and Ensures compliance with all relevant statutes, regulations, reprocedures, standards and policies ules, Ensures that environmental records and files are collected a maintained nd Record any identified environmental non-conformances and with the Site Supervisor / Senior Environmental Advisor. raise them Heritage Specialist Provide advice for the use of equipment and installation of h built heritage items to ensure any such work does not have impact on the heritage significance of the item oarding near an adverse Conduct site inspections, where necessary, to ensure any w built heritage items are not impacting the heritage significant orks near ce of the item Review any proposed scope or methodology changes which on heritage items. ı may impact Other key person Project Director Project Director reports to the Steering Committee Ensures project responsibilities/authorities are defined/comm nunicated Accountable for implementation of the SEMP Provides adequate resources to meet environmental objection ves Appoints/nominates and provides support for the Environme Sustainability Lead nt and Approves the SEMP Reports to Steering Committee on the performance of the sy environmental breaches /stem and Reports environmental incidents to the client / authorities as required Authorise expenditure on environmental issues within limits of authority
+Key Responsibilities and Authorities

+- Delivers environmental induction and training and ensures all staff are aware of environmental responsibilities under legislation and the contract - Ensures that environmental records and files are collected and maintained - Conducts regular compliance checking as required by this SEMP - Ensures that non-conformances and environmental incidents are recorded and written reports are provided to the Senior Environmental Manager for submission to the Client's Representative and Environmental Manager within 24 hours.
+Liaises with the required stakeholders to confirm the nature of the corrective action required and comply with the timeframe within which corrective actions must occur - Ensures environmental controls, materials and equipment are maintained - Maintains an ongoing relationship with the Environmental Representative by participating in site inspections and maintaining open communication regarding on-site activities and environmental activities.

+Environmental Advisor

+- Reports to the Senior Environmental Advisor - Undertake site inspections to ensure compliance with the SEMP and environmental impacts are minimised - Inspection of environmental controls and implementation of mitigation and management measures - Ensures compliance with all relevant statutes, regulations, rules, procedures, standards and policies - Ensures that environmental records and files are collected and maintained - Record any identified environmental non-conformances and raise them with the Site Supervisor / Senior Environmental Advisor.

+Heritage Specialist

+- Provide advice for the use of equipment and installation of hoarding near built heritage items to ensure any such work does not have an adverse impact on the heritage significance of the item - Conduct site inspections, where necessary, to ensure any works near built heritage items are not impacting the heritage significance of the item - Review any proposed scope or methodology changes which may impact on heritage items.

+Other key personnel

+Project Director

+- Project Director reports to the Steering Committee - Ensures project responsibilities/authorities are defined/communicated - Accountable for implementation of the SEMP - Provides adequate resources to meet environmental objectives - Appoints/nominates and provides support for the Environment and Sustainability Lead - Approves the SEMP - Reports to Steering Committee on the performance of the system and environmental breaches - Reports environmental incidents to the client / authorities as required - Authorise expenditure on environmental issues within limits of authority